lboulard/debian-preseed/README.md

     - Keyboard with Caps Lock as Control Key
     - Linux Kernel image from bullseyes backports (Linux 5.18)
     - No sleep when lid close.
+    - `lm-sensors` for system information
     - Frame buffer console in 1024x768 resolution and Terminus font 8x14
     - Install default desktop of Debian 11 (Gnome 3.38)
+    - `Network Manager` for network configuration

 OpenSSH server running and root login accessible by SSH authorized key.